Kvitekvist/FUS/README.md

 #### Boot files

-Near the top of MO2 in FUS, there is a dark green mod category.
-This contain several different options.
-This is where you activate opencomposite, Upscaler, ReShade and maybe other mods if you want.
+Near the top of MO2 in FUS, you activate opencomposite, Upscaler, ReShade and maybe other mods if you want.

 #### Choose controller bindings